-- How do we book return vehicles from Sikles to Pokhara?
+- How do we book return vehicles from Dhampus to Pokhara?

 This is included and arranged.
-The journey is not easy and takes 4 or more hours as the road near Sikles is not in great condition.
+The journey is not easy and takes about 1 hour.

 There will be buses leaving after the race (for quicker runners), some jeeps, and then a bus departing on Sunday morning aiming to be in Pokhara by 10pm but check the programme for more accurate information.

 Supporters who wish to travel must register with us in the office in Pokhara or in advance by email.

-Unlikely, this is a small village with very limited rooms and almost no single rooms.
+Unlikely, this is a small village with a very limited number of rooms.
 We will produce a rooming plan so you can see availability and put your names against rooms where possible.